V4Fire/Client/src/super/i-data/README.md

 #### `dbConverter`

 Every child instance of iData has a prop that can transforms data from a provider before saving it to `db`.
-You can pass a function or list of functions that will be applied to provider data.
+You can pass a function or a list of functions that will be applied to provider data.

 ```
 < b-example :dataProvider = 'myData' | :dbConverter = convertToComponent